It’s “wine hour” at the Red Tree House, Mexico City.

 The staff (we remember Victor and Alejandro) are super helpful with restaurant and sightseeing recommendations.

-Yes, though the signal may be weak in your room, so you may have to go into the courtyard or dining room for stronger reception.
+The signal may be weak in your room, though, so you may have to go into the courtyard or dining room for stronger reception.

 Who should book here?